eclipse-theia/theia-website/src/docs/user_ai.md

 - defaultLLM: The language model used by default.

 Custom agents can be configured in the AI Configuration View just like other chat agents.
 You can enable/disable them, modify their prompt templates, and integrate variables and functions within these templates to enhance functionality.

+The following demonstrations shows an example on how to create a custom agent:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/F0ZK0kz9_yc?si=Bn2Rzlf1REYGY50a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Agent-to-Agent Delegation

+Agent-to-agent delegation is a powerful feature in Theia AI that enables one AI agent to delegate specific tasks to another specialized agent.
+This creates multi-agent workflows where each AI agent can focus on its dedicated responsibility, leading to better automation and specialization.

+### How Agent-to-Agent Delegation Works

+The delegation system allows agents to:
+- **Delegate specialized tasks**: One agent can hand off specific work to another agent that's better suited for the task
+- **Chain workflows**: Create complex, multi-step processes by connecting different agents
+- **Maintain context**: The delegating agent can pass along necessary context and continue its work after delegation
+- **Automate repetitive tasks**: Set up workflows where routine tasks are automatically handled by specialized agents

+### Using the Delegation Function

+The following demonstrations shows an example on how to use the delegate function with a custom agent:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/FSxw3VGw8T4?si=Nu1iFAXGOFxycPsp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## MCP Integration